 RASPBERRY-GRAPE FLOAT by NancyC, adapted from Better Homes and Gardens

 Makes 1 serving

-Add scoops of sorbet or sherbet to your chilled glass, then pour grape soda (or sparkling grape juice) in until glass is full.
+Add scoops of sorbet or sherbet to your chilled glass, then pour in the grape soda (or sparkling grape juice) until glass is full.
 Add some frozen raspberries on top for a garnish, if desired.
 Serve immediately.